Randall Wallace

-Randall Wallace (born July 28, 1949) is an American screenwriter, film director, producer, and songwriter who came to prominence by writing the screenplay for the historical drama film Braveheart (1995).
+Randall Wallace (born July 28, 1949) is an American screenwriter, film director and producer who came to prominence by writing the screenplay for the historical drama film Braveheart (1995).
 His work on the film earned him a nomination for the Academy Award for Best Original Screenplay and a Writers Guild of America Award in the same category.
 He has since directed films such as The Man in the Iron Mask (1998), We Were Soldiers (2002), Secretariat (2010) and Heaven Is for Real (2014).

 Early life and education

 Born in Jackson, Tennessee, he lived in Memphis and Henderson County, Tennessee before moving to Virginia.
 Wallace began writing stories at the age of seven.
 He graduated from E.C.
 Glass High School in Lynchburg, Virginia and attended Duke University, where he studied Russian, religion, and literature and was a member of Lambda Chi Alpha fraternity.
 He put himself through a graduate year of seminary by teaching martial arts.
 Wallace holds a black belt in karate.